(AD 34-62)

 About Jupiter?
 I mean, would you place him above--

 "Above whom?"
-Well, say above Stains;
+Well, say above Stains; is anything

 Wrong with him, for a choice?
 Name me a more punctilious